 Mighty Leaf Organic Spring Jasmine

 Don’t be deceived by the fact that this tea comes in tea bags, for in every other way it’s as authentic and delicious as it gets.
-Mighty Leaf’s green tea is scented in the traditional way, by alternately layering the Jasmine flower with the dried tea leaves over a period of time to create a strong, lasting aroma.
+Mighty Leaf’s green tea is scented in the traditional way, by alternately layering the flowers with the dried tea leaves over a period of time to create a strong, lasting aroma.
 Their elegantly designed (and compostable) tea bags allow whole tea leaves (not sweepings!) the room to unfurl when steeped in hot water.

-Mighty Leaf’s tea is the perfect way to begin your Jasmine journey: its Jasmine aroma is intoxicating, and its flavor is fresh and fulsome.
+Mighty Leaf’s tea is the perfect way to begin your Jasmine journey: its aroma is intoxicating, and its flavor is fresh and fulsome.
 Oh, and to top it all off, it’s also good for the earth.
 Mighty Leaf produces all USDA certified teas, and are also beginning to develop a line of Fairtrade tea products (though the Jasmine is not yet among them.
 Perhaps soon).
 Their Jasmine tea comes in a box of 100 tea bags, and despite quality and ethical/environmental standards, are reasonably affordable.

 Rishi Green Jasmine Tea